Working with unions to create 180,000 new jobs – sustainably

 415 MPs voted in favour, 119 voted against.
 So, it was a victory with a majority of 296 votes.
 A majority of Conservative and Labour MPs voted in favour of the project – effectively giving the scheme outline planning permission.

 But there’s still a lot to be done.
 The next stage is the all-important detailed planning process.
-Heathrow’s new runway is scheduled for completion by 2030.
+Heathrow’s new runway is scheduled for completion in the early 2030s.